← Home

 Coffee Shop Model

 This post walks through modeling a coffee shop as a Petri net using go-pflow.
-The model demonstrates three key concepts: capacity limits on places, weighted arcs that consume multiple tokens, and transition rates for continuous flow simulation.
+The model demonstrates three key concepts: weighted arcs that encode recipes as consumption amounts, conservation laws that guarantee nothing is created or destroyed, and ODE simulation for capacity planning.

 Try the interactive demo at pilot.pflow.xyz/coffeeshop.